civo/kubernetes-marketplace/ghost/post_install.md

 - To begin your first blog post login to ghost admin url `http://ghost.DOMAIN_NAME/ghost`.
 - Inside the ghost admin menu, click `Posts` menu at the left column.
 Click `New post` button in the upper right.
 - Write your blog.
 - If you want to publish your blog, click the `publish` button in the upper right.
-If you want to publish it later, Click the `< Posts` button in the upper left, your article should be automaticaly saved as draft.
+If you want to publish it later, Click the `< Posts` button in the upper left, your article should be automatically saved as draft.

 ## Modify URL